tlarock/tlarock.github.io/writing/markdown/clips.md

 ## <a name="clips"></a>  Clips
+####### August 2021.
+"The Politics of Scientific Consensus."
+[Science for the People](https://magazine.scienceforthepeople.org/web-extras/public-health-lockdown-covid-19-great-barrington-declaration/).

 ####### April 2021.
 "The PRO Act Could Be a Game Changer for Academic Labor Organizing."
 [Jacobin Magazine](https://jacobinmag.com/2021/04/pro-act-unions-academic-workers-universities/).